kircherlab/80K-Analysis/README_80K.md

     - default by enformer with variants: takes the whole context (>190KB) from vcf
     - NOT 1kb and not only sequence
   - enformer is doing a alt - ref => positive if alt is higher than ref and negative if ref is higher than alt

+### 11.04.2024: investigate bc_MPRAlm results
+- all bc_MPRAlm sequences have 10 barcodes: no, 4300 don't have
+  - why? looking into mprasnakeflow: rule assigned_counts_make_master_tables (`/workflow/rules/assigned_counts.smk`) uses the threshold and produces
+    - Input for bc_MPRAlm_preparation: count files from mprasnakeflow (unfiltered!!) (after producing these the workflow filters for the specified thresholds in the config file)
+    - `bc_merged="results/experiments/{project}/assigned_counts/{assignment}/{config}/{condition}_allreps_merged_barcode_assigned_counts.tsv.gz",` is the filtered and merged file
+    - current filter function was only checking for at least 2 barcodes (42322 is number of sequences with at least 2 barcodes (with part of control))
+    - if filtered for 10 barcodes only 34683 variants can be found
+    - if filtered for 5 barcodes only 38858 variants can be found